-We accept Visa, MasterCard, American Express, Discover, checks and money orders.
+We accept Visa, MasterCard, American Express, Discover, PayPal, checks and money orders.
 Customers with established AA Abrasives, Inc. credit, payment terms are net 30 days from date of invoice.
 If payment is not received within 30-day period, AA Abrasives, Inc. may defer or cancel all or part of any shipment or order.

 To make an ACH payment, a domestic wire transfer, or an international wire transfer please contact us at firstname.lastname@example.org for the required bank routing information.

 What is the Minimum Order Policy?

 We offer outstanding service, price, and a great selection because we sell almost exclusively in wholesale.
 Our Online Catalog offers discounted pricing for our customers, who buy in volume.
 We allow individual sales as a courtesy as long as you meet the minimum order requirement when applicable.
 As such, we have a Minimum Order Policy of $75 on all abrasives and $100 on parts for all AA Abrasives customers.
 Some individual manufacturers adhere to more stringent minimum order policies of which we will advise you of as needed.